 When combined with WooCommerce, WordPress provides market-leading e-commerce capabilities whilst still leveraging its content management power.

 WooCommerce, like WordPress, can be extended further through the use of 3rd-party plugins.
 It also gains all of the benefits listed above, allowing us to provide the functionality that is right for your business and can evolve with you.

 The Challenges of WordPress

 We have extolled the virtues of WordPress and given reasons for why we recommend it for nearly all of our clients.
 Yet we all know that there is no single platform that is great for all scenarios, right?
 So, let’s take a look at who it might not be so good for, and why you might be hearing those bad reviews…

 Some common complaints about WordPress, that you shouldn’t always believe…

 “My WordPress site was hacked”.

-Yes, we’ve seen sites like that too, and with some careful development work we have turned several around.
+We’ve seen sites like that too, and with some careful development work we have turned them around.
 Hosting the site on powerful and optimised servers, reducing the number of plugins in use, and using modern block-based designs rather than heavyweight add-on editors can revolutionise a website’s performance.

 “With great power comes great responsibility”.

 In terms of admin usability, an admin area with the amount of functionality that WordPress presents to an administrator, complete with a large stack of plugins, could easily be overwhelming.
-However, the WordPress admin area has seen significant usability improvements over time, and the current iteration, complete with “Gutenberg” block builder, are now amongst the most refined in the industry.
-It includes tooltips to guide novice users, and navigation which automatically allows you to focus on the main purpose of the page.
+However, the WordPress admin area has seen significant usability improvements over time, and the current iteration, complete with “Gutenberg” block builder, is now amongst the most refined in the industry.

 So, when is WordPress the wrong choice?